travelperk/devops-assessment/README.md

     deploy more.
   * Keep in mind that Fargate needs to reach outside the VPC to download the containers from ECR.
 A `CannotPullContainerError` is not only a permission error.
-There are two ways to achieve this, both seem fine to us.
+There are three ways to achieve this, all seem fine to us.
   * There is a role called `ecsTaskExecutionRole` available to be used as execution role of the tasks.
   * When doing the CI/CD part: DON'T PULL REQUEST OVER THE ORIGINAL REPOSITORY.
     This is the default behavior in GitHub and it will expose your work to others!
   * For the same reason, please avoid calling your repo `travelperk-whatever`.
-  * You can put your terraform code in the forked repository or create a new one.
-In any case, you don't have to run CI actions on terraform code.
-Just focus on testing application code.
-But you can use terraform to deploy new versions of the application code if you wish so.
-  * Local terraform state file is good enough for this exercise.
-Don't set a shared state file.
-Actually, you won't have permissions for it.
-  * We are still calibrating the assessment, so if it takes more than 4 hours leave the work as it is and write down what your next steps would be.
-We'll evaluate it as finished in the next interview.
-That doesn't mean this is a speed test.
+  * We are still calibrating the assessment, and probably you won't have time to finish it.
+This is fine.
+If it takes more than 4 hours leave the work as it is and write down what your next steps would be.
 If you want to spend two days or a week, up to you.
-But we don't want you to waste your time.
+But we don't want you to waste more of you time.
+  * This is not a speed test.
+Please don't worry if you don't finish it.
   * Many thanks for your time and good luck!